 - Intervals can be set to a certain duration or distance, depending on the workout objective.

-Workouts may contain multiple targets for intensity and options may vary based on sport.
+Workouts may contain multiple targets for intensity and options may vary based on the sport.

 - Power: Power target in watts.